Here are some important travel tips for Thailand and Koh Mak you should be aware of.

 Of course, the best protection is not get bitten (wearing long leaves and long trousers and the use of insect repellent is the best protection).

 On Koh Mak is a health center which can take care of not so serious injuries and which can provide medication.

 There are two branches of the Bangkok Hospital nearby: one is located on Koh Chang and the other (bigger one) is in Trat.
-This branch is also very well prepared to treat children.
+Bangkok Hospital opened a little branch on Koh Mak 2018.

-Koh Mak does have a problem with sandflies.
+Koh Mak does have sandflies.
 Some guests do complain about these nasty insects, which are very small with white wings (transparent) and fly at sand beaches.
 Their bites are itchy and might bother you for 4-5 days or more.
 Some people get bitten some not.
 There are two ways to avoid their bites: 1. try not to sunbath right on the sand (it is not good for you skin anyway) 2.
-You can put coconut-oil on your skin, so the sand-flies cannot reach your skin (they will “swim” on the oil).
+You can put coconut oil on your skin, so the sand-flies cannot reach your skin (they will “swim” on the oil).

 Tiger Balm or Yellow Oil is a good medication after getting sand-fly bites.

 Please don’t buy a return ticket at the Laem Ngop Pier.
 You are more flexible on the way back if you can choose from varies boat-companies.

 Park your private car at “Thida Tours”, near the Laem Ngop Pier.
 You pay 50 Baht per day, but your car should be safe there.